Blogs

 Toothbrush Showdown: Manual vs. Electric

 The choice of whether to use a manual toothbrush or an electric one is a common consideration among many people.
 Some still stake their claim on the manual toothbrush because that is what they grew up with, and it continues to do the job quite well.
-Needless to say, it does take a considerable amount of brushing to get that clean feeling, and parents are urging their children to brush longer for a more effective cleaning.

 Continue reading